rbrich/xcikit/docs/coordinates.md

 Same as with Vulkan coordinates, origin (0,0) is in the center of the screen.

-These coordinates are used for positioning text and widgets in the viewport.
+These coordinates may be used for positioning text and widgets in the viewport.
-There is always the same amount of elements, disregarding the actual size of window in pixels.
+There is always the same amount of elements, regardless the actual size of window in pixels.
 In bigger window or on finer screen, the elements just get bigger and more detailed.

-These are called *scalable units* throughout xcikit.

-There are also two other kinds of units:
-- *Framebuffer pixels* - these are based on size of frame buffer (the actual pixels being drawn on the screen)
-- *Screen pixels* - these are based on size of window as reported by OS (the pixels with "normal" size)

-The screen pixels might be the same as framebuffer pixels, or they might be bigger (this technique is used for high-DPI screens).

-See `demo_coords` in examples for live demonstration of all kinds of the coordinates.